PennyLaneAI/pennylane-pq/.github/CONTRIBUTING.md

 * Once you have submitted the pull request, three things will automatically occur:

-  - The **test suite** will automatically run on [Travis CI](https://travis-ci.org/XanaduAI/pennylane) to ensure that the all tests continue to pass.
+  - The **test suite** will automatically run to ensure that the all tests continue to pass.
-  - Once the test suite is finished, a **code coverage report** will be generated on [Codecov](https://codecov.io/gh/XanaduAI/pennylane).
+  - Once the test suite is finished, a **code coverage report** will be generated on [Codecov](https://codecov.io/gh/PennyLaneAI/pennylane).
 This will calculate the percentage of PennyLane covered by the test suite, to ensure that all new code additions are adequately tested.
-  - Finally, the **code quality** is calculated by [Codacy](https://app.codacy.com/app/XanaduAI/pennylane/dashboard), to ensure all new code additions adhere to our code quality standards.
+  - Finally, the **code quality** is calculated to ensure all new code additions adhere to our code quality standards.

   Based on these reports, we may ask you to make small changes to your branch before merging the pull request into the master branch.
 Alternatively, you can also
   [grant us permission to make changes to your pull request branch](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/).